zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 lag between position and velocity updates in the standard Velocity-Verlet method.
 These inaccuracies are particularly significant in polydisperse frictional flows with large-to-small size ratios greater than three.
-By synchronizing position and velocity updates for force evaluation and refining tangential force calculations, the method ensures more accurate and physically consistent outcomes without any significant influence on computational cost.
+By synchronizing position and velocity updates for force evaluation and refining tangential force calculations, the *synchronized_verlet* method ensures more accurate and physically consistent outcomes without any significant influence on computational cost.

 ----------